-1-3-2
+0-6-2

-Prerequisites: CHEM 3802 with a grade of "C" or better.
+Prerequisites: CHEM 3802, CHEM 3802L.
 Computational and modeling software will be introduced through projects involving systems in physical chemistry and spectroscopy as well as organic chemistry, inorganic chemistry, and biochemistry.
-Computational predictions will be correlated with laboratory experimental results, either from literature sources or from laboratory work done by the student.
+Computational predictions will be correlated with laboratory experiments.
 Permission for graduate credit must be arranged with the instructor prior to enrolling in the course and will involve the completion of a significant project.

-CIED: CURRICULUMANDINSTRUCTION
+CIED: CURRICULUM AND INSTRUCTION